 At our clinic in Ridgeland, MS, Dr. J. Randall Jordan performs earlobe reduction surgery to create more flattering ear contours for suitable candidates.
 He and his surgical team will be happy to answer any questions you have about this procedure during your initial consultation.

 What is Earlobe Reduction Surgery?

 Earlobe reduction is an outpatient procedure that reshapes sagging, elongated, or distorted earlobes.
 Unlike otoplasty, which is usually performed on children with congenital ear defects, earlobe reduction surgery, or what is technically known as loboplasty, is recommended for adults whose ears have changed as part of the aging process.
 Earlobe reduction surgery is also suitable for younger adults who would prefer to have smaller ears.

 Factors like natural collagen loss, gravity, and wearing heavy earrings often cause the earlobes to take on a droopy, stretched look that accentuates facial aging.
 Continued cartilage growth may also affect the appearance of the ears, causing them to grow larger over time.
-To restore youthful ear contours, our doctors remove a portion of excess tissue from each ear, then they carefully reshape the earlobes.
+To restore youthful ear contours, Dr. Jordan will remove a portion of excess tissue from each ear, then they carefully reshape the earlobes.
 Every earlobe reduction we perform is personalized to ensure your earlobes are balanced with the rest of your facial features.